-Fracking is hotly debated for a few reasons — some say it can cause earthquakes, while others simply don't like the fossil fuel production it enables — but most of the controversy has focused on how it affects water supplies.
+Fracking is hotly debated for a few reasons — it can cause earthquakes, for example, and is part of an unsustainable investment in fossil fuels — but much of the controversy has focused on how it affects water supplies.
 There's little comprehensive data showing how much fracking chemicals wind up in groundwater, and drilling companies aren't required to disclose what chemicals they inject into their wells.
-Yet there are extreme anecdotes — such as a house in Corsica, Pa., that exploded in 2004 due to methane in its water pipes, killing three people — and growing complaints in energy boomtowns across the country.
-In Pennsylvania alone, there have been more than 50 cases of "methane migration" in the last five years, often resulting in natural gas bubbling out of a home's faucets.
+Yet there are extreme anecdotes — such as a house in Corsica, Pennsylvania, that exploded in 2004 due to methane in its water pipes, killing three people — and growing complaints in energy boomtowns across the country.
+In Pennsylvania alone, there have been dozens of cases of "methane migration" in the past decade, often resulting in natural gas bubbling out of a home's faucets.

 With so many potential threats in tap water, is it smarter to just buy bottled water?

 Many Americans seemed to think so throughout the 1990s and early 2000s, but the financial and environmental costs of bottled water are now widely seen as outweighing the slim chance of being poisoned by the kitchen sink.
 For one, bottled water is often little more than packaged tap water anyway, since many companies use the same municipal water sources that supply homes and businesses.
 Even if the company treats the water further before bottling it, the accumulated cost of buying bottles is a steep price to pay for no guarantee the water is any safer.
-And, of course, the main argument against water bottles is more about the bottles themselves — almost always made of plastic, they don't biodegrade, and unless they're recycled, they pile up in landfills, streams, storm drains and beaches, often finding their way to the Great Pacific Ocean Garbage Patch (or its newly discovered cousin in the Atlantic).
+And, of course, the main argument against water bottles is more about the bottles themselves — almost always made of plastic, they don't biodegrade, and unless they're recycled, they pile up in landfills, streams, storm drains and beaches, often finding their way to the Great Pacific Ocean Garbage Patch (or other garbage patches).

 Water, water everywhere ...